10 Port Managed Network Shareable USB 3.2 Gen 1 Hub w/ 15KV ESD Surge Protection

 Industrial Grade | +7~24V DC Input | Surface Mountable | DIN Rail | 5 Gbps | Screw Lock

-• Network Sharing: Enables remote sharing of the USB ports as a server.
+- Network Sharing: Enables remote sharing of the USB ports as a server.
 Manage port status and more over the connected network.
+(Network-based remote management is supported on Windows ONLY.
+Direct host connection and downstream port management remain available for Windows, Linux, and macOS)

 Description